-Zalviso® (sufentanil sublingual tablet system, 15 mcg)
+Zalviso[®] (sufentanil sublingual tablet system, 15 mcg)

+While still under development in the United States, Zalviso is approved and marketed in the European Union, or EU.
 Zalviso is intended for the management of moderate-to-severe acute pain in hospitalized adult patients.
 Zalviso consists of a pre-filled cartridge of 40 sufentanil sublingual tablets, 15 mcg, delivered by the Zalviso System, a needle-free, handheld, patient-administered, pain management system.
-While still under development in the U.S., as discussed further below, Zalviso is approved and marketed in the EU.

-Zalviso is a pre-programmed non-invasive system to allow hospital patients with moderate-to-severe acute pain to self-dose with sufentanil sublingual tablets, 15 mcg, to manage their pain.
+Zalviso is a pre-programmed non-invasive system that allows hospital patients with moderate-to-severe acute pain to self-dose with sufentanil sublingual tablets, 15 mcg, to manage their pain.
 Zalviso is designed to help address certain problems associated with post-operative IV patient-controlled analgesia, or PCA.
 Zalviso allows patients to self-administer sufentanil sublingual tablets via a pre-programmed, secure system designed in part to eliminate the risk of healthcare provider programming errors.